Charles Munch (conductor)

-Charles Munch ([ʃaʁl mynʃ]; born Charles Münch, 26 September 1891 – 6 November 1968) was an Alsatian French symphonic conductor and violinist.
+Charles Munch ([ʃaʁl mynʃ]; born Karl Münch; 26 September 1891 – 6 November 1968) was an Alsatian French symphonic conductor and violinist.
 Noted for his mastery of the French orchestral repertoire, he was best known as music director of the Boston Symphony Orchestra.

 Life and career

 Munch was born in 1891 in Strasbourg, Alsace.
 The son of organist and choir director Ernst Münch, he was the fifth of six children.
 He was the brother of conductor Fritz Münch and the cousin of conductor and composer Hans Münch.
-Although his first ambition was to be a locomotive engineer, he studied violin at the Strasbourg Conservatoire.
-His father, Ernst, was a professor of organ at the Conservatoire and performed at the cathedral; he also directed an orchestra with his son Charles in the second violins.
+Although his first ambition was to be a locomotive engineer, he studied violin at the Strasbourg Conservatory.
+His father, Ernst, was a professor of organ at the conservatory and performed at the cathedral; he also directed an orchestra with his son Charles in the second violins.

 After receiving his diploma in 1912, Charles studied with Carl Flesch in Berlin and Lucien Capet at the Conservatoire de Paris.
 He was conscripted into the German army in World War I, serving as a sergeant gunner.
 He was gassed at Péronne and wounded at Verdun.
-Though most of his career was accomplished in France and in the United States, Munch considered that "as an Alsacian and as a musician, [he was] purely and profoundly German, but that [he was] a friend of many countries and first and foremost a musician and a conductor".
+Munch considered that "as an Alsacian and as a musician, [he was] purely and profoundly German, but that [he was] a friend of many countries and first and foremost a musician and a conductor".

-In 1920, Munch became professor of violin at the Strasbourg Conservatoire and assistant concertmaster of the Strasbourg Philharmonic Orchestra under Joseph Guy Ropartz, who directed the conservatory.
+In 1920, Munch became professor of violin at the Strasbourg Conservatory and assistant concertmaster of the Strasbourg Philharmonic Orchestra under Joseph Guy Ropartz, who directed the conservatory.
 In the early 1920s he was concertmaster for Hermann Abendroth's Gürzenich Orchestra in Cologne.
 He then served as concertmaster of the Leipzig Gewandhaus Orchestra under Wilhelm Furtwängler and Bruno Walter from 1926 to 1933.